How to Become a Backend Developer in 2026

 Docker, Testing, Caching, and Message Queues

-Containerize your applications with Docker.
+Containerize applications with Docker.
 Write unit and integration tests.
-Add Redis for caching and performance.
+Add Redis for caching.
 Explore message queues (RabbitMQ, Kafka).
 Implement JWT authentication and role-based access control.

 Months 10–12+